thetoine/wish-you-were-simple/README.markdown

 ## Wish You Were Simple

-Stripped down theme for WordPress.
+Stripped down theme for WordPress theme developers.

 ### Sidebars